Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

-\end{enumerate} In the context of nested sequents, we use $\Gamma$, $\Delta$, $\nantii$, and $\nconii$ to denote multisets of $\lang$-formulae, $\nsig$ and $\nsigii$ to denote multisets of variables (which encode domains), and $\ns$ and $\nsii$ to denote nested sequents.
-We will often use $w$, $u$, $v$, $\ldots$ (occasionally annotated) to denote labels from $\lab$ and we make the simplifying assumption that every occurrence of a label in a nested sequent is unique.
-Note that the incorporation of labels in our nested systems is useful as it simplifies the presentation of our reachability rules below.
+\end{enumerate} In the context of nested sequents, we use $\Gamma$, $\Delta$, $\nantii$, and $\nconii$ to denote multisets of $\lang$-formulae, $\vx$ and $\vy$ to denote signatures (which encode domains), $\ns$ and $\nsii$ to denote nested sequents, and a semi-colon to separate signatures from multisets of $\lang$-formulae.
+We use $w$, $u$, $v$, $\ldots$ (occasionally annotated) to denote labels from $\lab$ and we make the simplifying assumption that every occurrence of a label in a nested sequent is unique.
+The incorporation of labels in our nested systems is useful as it simplifies the presentation of our reachability rules below.